Bringing a firearm or shotgun to Scotland

 UK Firearms Permit

 This is the permit for the possession (but not purchase) of a firearm such as a hunting rifle, as well as allowing the acquisition or purchase of ammunition.
 The firearm(s) must be listed on the Permit and the quantities of ammunition to be purchased, acquired and held must also be listed.
 The conditions of use of the rifle will also be listed and must be complied with.
-If the visitor needs to use expanding ammunition (a legal requirement for all deer stalking) this must be included on the permit.

 UK Shotgun Permit